cattanimarco/Grafici-GFX/README.md

 ### Data.h

-#### DataPoint
+#### Datapoint
 This class represents a 3D datapoint with values normalized between 0 and 1.
-Being GRAFICI-GFX a 2D plotting library, the third dimension is called value and is mostly used to change how a DataPoint is drawn (the color, shape and/or size of the plotted DataPoints should depend on their value field)
+Being GRAFICI-GFX a 2D plotting library, the third dimension is called value and is mostly used to change how a Datapoint is drawn (the color, shape and/or size of the plotted Datapoints should depend on their value field)

 Implemented methods
-* `DataPoint(void)` initialize a datapoint with x = y = 0.0 and value = 1.0
+* `Datapoint(void)` initialize a datapoint with x = y = 0.0 and value = 1.0
-* `DataPoint(float x, float y)` inizialize a DataPoint with given x and y and value = 1.0
+* `Datapoint(float x, float y)` inizialize a Datapoint with given x and y and value = 1.0

 Parameters
-* `float x` second dimension coordinate of the DataPoint, e.g. time.
+* `float x` second dimension coordinate of the Datapoint, e.g. time.
 It ranges from 0.0 to 1.0
-* `float y` first dimension coordinate of the DataPoint, e.g. sensor reading. it ranges from 0.0 to 1.0
+* `float y` first dimension coordinate of the Datapoint, e.g. sensor reading. it ranges from 0.0 to 1.0
-* `float value` third dimension coordinate of the DataPoint, e.g. severity.
+* `float value` third dimension coordinate of the Datapoint, e.g. severity.
 It ranges from 0.0 to 1.0

-#### DataSet
+#### Dataset
 This interface is intended as a proxy between data sources and the plotting functions.
-This is achieved by implementing a class that converts the specific data source into more generic DataPoints via the DataSet interface.
+This is achieved by implementing a class that converts the specific data source into more generic Datapoints via the Dataset interface.

 Interface methods
-* `DataPoint getDataPoint(int index)` returns the DataPointPoin at a given index in the DataSet
+* `Datapoint getDatapoint(int index)` returns the DatapointPoin at a given index in the Dataset
 * `int size(void)` returns the size of the dataset
 * `void refresh()` refresh the dataset whenever the data source changes

 Implememnted methods
-* `DataPointIterator beginIt()` returns a DataPointIterator pointing at the first element of the dataset
+* `DatapointIterator beginIt()` returns a DatapointIterator pointing at the first element of the dataset
-* `DataPointIterator endIt()` returns an DataPointIterator pointing at the end of the dataset (the first invalid DataPoint after the last element of the DataSet)
+* `DatapointIterator endIt()` returns an DatapointIterator pointing at the end of the dataset (the first invalid Datapoint after the last element of the Dataset)

-#### DataPointIterator
+#### DatapointIterator
 This class is a stripped-down implementation of C++ iterators intended to run on Arduino.
-Use the DataPointIterator constructor to create an iterator for a class implementing the DataSet interface.
+Use the DatapointIterator constructor to create an iterator for a class implementing the Dataset interface.
-The operators supported by a DataPointIterator instance are `*`, `++`, `!=`, `=`
+The operators supported by a DatapointIterator instance are `*`, `++`, `!=`, `=`

 ### Display.h